A safe community is . . .

 What do members do?

-- Share relevant information, projects and knowledge that contribute to community safety in Hastings and the wider Hawke’s Bay area.
+- Share relevant information, projects and knowledge that contribute to community safety in Hastings and wider Hawke’s Bay

-- Act as a representative for the views of their organisation with regards to community safety in Hastings
+- Represent their organisations' views with regards to community safety in Hastings

 How you can be involved